MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/javascript/index.md

 ## Obtaining an access token
 Because this security check supports the **RememberMe** functionality (as the`rememberMe` Boolean key), it would be useful to check whether the client is currently logged in when the application starts.

-The MobileFirst Foundation SDK provides the `obtainAccessToken` API to ask the server for a valid token:
+The {{ site.data.keys.product }} SDK provides the `obtainAccessToken` API to ask the server for a valid token:

 ```js
 WLAuthorizationManager.obtainAccessToken(userLoginChallengeHandler.securityCheckName).then(